unexpectedjs/unexpected/ReadMe.md

 ## Features

 - Fast
+- Provides really nice error messages
+- Helps you if you misspells assertions
 - Compatible with all test frameworks.
 - Node.JS ready (`require('unexpected')`).
 - Single global with no prototype extensions or shims.